Valkriaine/Factor/README.md

   </com.valkriaine.factor.HomePager>
    ```

-In MainActivity.java, add the views to include in the HomePager
+In MainActivity.java, add the views to include in the HomePager,
 simply pass in the view and its position
 ```java
 @Override